Quickstart: Set Microsoft 365 groups to expire in Azure Active Directory

 To remove the expiration policy

-- Ensure that you are signed in to the Azure portal with an account that is the Global Administrator for your tenant.
+- Ensure that you are signed in to the Azure portal with an account that is the Global Administrator for your Azure AD organization.

 - Select Azure Active Directory > Groups > Expiration.

-- Set Enable expiration for these Office 365 groups to None.
+- Set Enable expiration for these Microsoft 365 groups to None.

 To turn off user creation for groups